Posts

 POST-PANDEMIC PRIORITIES: Interior Design Strategies for Senior Living

-October 31, 2020 For both the near term and into the future, senior living is going to look, feel, and function differently.
+various spaces in a senior living community For both the near term and into the future, senior living is going to look, feel, and function differently.
 An intensified focus on infection control has drastically altered day-to-day operations which are now viewed through the lenses of health, density, and safety.
 We are taking a different approach to senior living design strategies, such as space layouts, finish materials or furniture and equipment selections, to help senior living communities respond to changing priorities.
+Continue reading

 Biophilic Design for Learning